buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 This spell can have additional effects depending on the terrain in the area, as determined by the GM.
 Fissures.
 At the start of the round after you cast the spell, fissures open throughout the spell' \*\*s area.
 A total of 1d6 fissures open in locations chosen by the GM.
 Each is 1d10 × 3 meters deep, 3 meters wide, and extends from one edge of the spell' \*\*s area to the opposite side.
 A creature standing on a spot where a fissure opens must succeed on a Reflex Saving Throw or fall in.
 A creature that successfully saves moves aside as the fissure opens.
 A fissure that opens beneath a structure causes it to automatically collapse (see below).

 Structures.
 The tremor deals 50 bludgeoning damage to any structure in contact with the ground in the area when you cast the spell and at the end of each round until the spell ends.
 If a structure drops to 0 hit points, it collapses and potentially damages nearby creatures.
 A creature within half the height of the structure must make a Reflex Saving Throw.
 On a failed save, the creature takes 5d6 bludgeoning damage, is knocked prone, and is buried in the rubble.
-It must then use 2 actions succeeding an Athletics check DC 20 to free itself.
+It must then use 2 Actions, succeeding on an Athletics check (DC 20), to free itself.
 The GM might adjust the DC higher or lower, depending on the nature of the rubble.
 On a successful save, the creature takes only half the damage and doesn' \*\*t fall prone or become buried.

 ### Efrem' \*\*s Blessings